pehringer/finches/README.md

 This allows instructions to be effectively "undone" or counteracted, which further contributes to a smoother solution landscape and enhances Finches ability to explore.

 These design choices, including the **compact uniform 16-bit instruction format**, collectively contribute to a significantly reduced search space for LGP to explore.
-By constraining these architectural dimensions, Finches can more efficiently navigate the solution landscape, making the evolutionary process more efficient.
+By constraining these architectural dimensions, Finches can more efficiently navigate the solution landscape, making the evolutionary process faster.

-**Instruction Format:**
+### Instruction Format:

 |OPCODE |RESULT|FIRST|SECOND|
 |-------|------|-----|------|
 |[15-12]|[11-8]|[7-4]|[3-0] |

-**Instruction Set:**
+### Instruction Set:

+**NOTE:** All instruction return NaN (Not a Number) or Inf (Infinity) for invalid operands.
+This allows for continued program execution instead of program termination.

 |OPCODE|Mnemonic|Pseudocode                                        |
 |------|--------|--------------------------------------------------|
 |0000  |AD      |```R[RESULT] = R[FIRST] + R[SECOND]```            |